inside.ewu.edu

 OCTH 601S.
 PROFESSIONAL PROJECT I. 3 Credits.

-This is the first in a series of two courses in which students are engaged in synthesis Capstone projects to support the requirements for the Master of Occupational Therapy degree.
-Students will establish timelines for completion of their project which may be done in either group or individual format linked to one of the three threads: 1. research, 2. clinical skills, or 3. community engaged scholarship.
+This is the first in a series of two courses where students engage in synthesis Capstone projects to support the requirements for the Master of Occupational Therapy degree.
+Students establish timelines for completion of their project which may be done in either group or individual format linked to one of the three threads: 1. research, 2. clinical skills, or 3. community engaged scholarship.
 Faculty mentors work with students to determine semester goals.

 OCTH 602S.
 PROFESSIONAL PROJECT II.
 2 Credits.